KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 For a list of Vulkan colorspaces [see Table 1 of VkColorSpaceKHR](https://www.khronos.org/registry/vulkan/specs/1.3-extensions/man/html/VkColorSpaceKHR.html)

-It is valid to choose a framebuffer with colorspace BT.2020 (or BT.2100) that does not use the SMPTE ST 2084 transfer function, if SMPTE ST 2084 is applied to pixel values before being output to display.
+It is valid to choose a framebuffer with colorspace BT.2020 (or BT.2100) that does not use the SMPTE ST 2084 transfer function, if SMPTE ST 2084 (PQ EOTF) is applied to pixel values before being output to display.

 **Implementation notes**